Free Consultation

 1. “The home, school, and community record of the child.”

 Parents are expected to be involved in their child’s life.
 Parents can be involved by assisting with homework, ensuring children make it to after school sports/activities, and generally just talking to their children about their school life and extra-curricular activities.
 It can be exhausting to come home from a long day at work only to struggle to figure out how to do 5th grade common core math.
 It is important, though, to understand what your child is learning in school.
 This helps the parent to better communicate with their child as they grow.
-Children of parents who fail to take an interest in the child’s schooling tend to have poorer grades, which can develop into more long term issues as the child grows up.
+Children of parents who fail to take an interest in the child’s schooling tend to have poorer grades, which can develop into more long-term issues as the child grows up.

 1. “The reasonable preference of the child, if the court deems the child to be of sufficient intelligence, understanding, and experience to express a preference.”